dasch-swiss/dsp-api/docs/05-internals/design/api-admin/administration.md

 `knora-admin:AdministrativePermission` class.
 The following permission values can be used:

 1. Resource / Value Creation Permissions:
     1) **ProjectResourceCreateAllPermission**:
         - description: gives the permission to create resources inside the project.
         - usage: used as a value for *knora-base:hasPermissions*.
     2) **ProjectResourceCreateRestrictedPermission**:
         - description: gives restricted resource creation permission inside the project.
         - usage: used as a value for *knora-base:hasPermissions*.
         - value: `RestrictedProjectResourceCreatePermission`
           followed by a comma-separated list of *ResourceClasses* the user should only be able to create instances of.
 2. Project Administration Permissions:
     1) **ProjectAdminAllPermission**:
         - description: gives the user the permission to do anything on project level, i.e. create new groups, modify all existing groups (*group info*, *group membership*, *resource creation permissions*, *project administration permissions*, and *default permissions*).
         - usage: used as a value for *knora-base:hasPermissions*.
     2) **ProjectAdminGroupAllPermission**:
         - description: gives the user the permission to modify *group info* and *group membership* on *all* groups belonging to the project.
         - usage: used as a value for the *knora-base:hasPermissions* property.
     3) **ProjectAdminGroupRestrictedPermission**:
         - description: gives the user the permission to modify *group info* and *group membership* on *certain* groups belonging to the project.
         - usage: used as a value for *knora-base:hasPermissions*
         - value: `ProjectGroupAdminRestrictedPermission` followed by a comma-separated list of `knora-admin:UserGroup`.
     4) **ProjectAdminRightsAllPermission**:
         - description: gives the user the permission to change the *permissions* on all objects belonging to the project (e.g., default permissions attached to groups and permissions on objects).
         - usage: used as a value for the *knora-base:hasPermissions* property.

 The administrative permissions are stored in a compact format in a single string, which is the object of the predicate `knora-base:hasPermissions` attached to an instance of the `knora-admin:AdministrativePermission` class.

-  - The format of the object of `knora-base:hasPermissions` is as
+- The format of the object of `knora-base:hasPermissions` is as follows:
-    follows:

     - Each permission is represented by the name given above.
-      - Each permission is followed by a space, then if applicable, by a comma separated list of IRIs, as defined above.
+    - Each permission is followed by a space, then if applicable, by comma separated list of IRIs, as defined above.
     - The IRIs of built-in values (e.g., built-in groups, resource classes, etc.) are shortened using the knora-admin prefix `knora-admin:`.
     - Multiple permissions are separated by a vertical bar (|).

 For example, if an administrative permission grants the `knora-admin:ProjectMember` group the permission to create all resources